 Follow all the conditions of your bond carefully, avoid situations where you might encounter law enforcement, and make choices that demonstrate your commitment to resolving your legal issues responsibly.

-An experienced criminal defense attorney understands how to manage the timing of your case strategically.
+An experienced Lousiana criminal defense attorney understands how to manage the timing of your case strategically.
 Sometimes it is in your interest to move quickly toward resolution, while other times strategic delays can work in your favor.

 Your attorney should clearly explain your options throughout the process and help you understand the potential benefits and risks of plea agreements versus going to trial.
 This includes helping you understand how timing considerations might affect these decisions.